TMJ/TMD Treatment & Jaw Pain Relief in Naperville, IL

 Mouth guards & appliances

-Mouth guards, prevent nocturnal teeth grinding and jaw clenching, which can wear down the teeth and cause a misaligned bite if left untreated.
-Patients can receive customized mouth guards that fit the full upper teeth, the full lower teeth, or the full mouth depending on their needs.
+Mouth guards stop the nighttime teeth grinding and jaw clenching that, left untreated, can wear down teeth and throw off your bite.
+Depending on your needs, a customized mouth guard can fit the full upper teeth, the full lower teeth, or the full mouth.

 Malocclusion corrective treatments

-Misaligned or missing teeth may lead to facial pain and other TMD symptoms.
-First, your doctor will examine you to make sure your teeth and gums are healthy.
-He will come up with a course of treatment if you have any dental complications such as gum disease, which can cause loose or missing teeth.
-Then, your doctor will check to make sure any crowns you have have been correctly fitted for your mouth.
-Restorative dentistry is an option for patients with improperly fitting crowns or other dental work.
-Finally, if your mouth is otherwise healthy and your previous dental work is not negatively affecting your bite, you may want to consider dental implants if you are missing any teeth.
-Dental implants even out the surfaces of your teeth and prevent the excessive jaw strain an uneven bite may cause.
+Facial pain and other TMD symptoms can stem from teeth that are misaligned or missing.
+Your doctor starts by examining you to confirm your teeth and gums are healthy, then maps out a course of treatment for any dental complications such as gum disease, which can leave teeth loose or missing.
+Next he checks that any crowns you have were fitted correctly for your mouth, since restorative dentistry is an option when crowns or other work don't fit properly.
+Finally, if your mouth is otherwise healthy and your previous dental work isn't affecting your bite, dental implants are worth considering for any missing teeth.
+Dental implants level out the surfaces of your teeth and prevent the excessive jaw strain an uneven bite can cause.

 What it is

-TMD is a disorder of the temporomandibular joint (TMJ) — the hinge connecting your jaw to your skull — causing pain, clicking, locking, or limited jaw movement.
+TMD is a disorder of the temporomandibular joint (TMJ), the hinge linking your jaw to your skull, that brings on pain, clicking, locking, or limited jaw movement.

 Who it's for

-Patients with jaw pain or clicking, chronic headaches or migraines, teeth grinding (bruxism), facial tension, or difficulty opening their mouth fully.
+Patients facing jaw pain or clicking, chronic headaches or migraines, teeth grinding (bruxism), facial tension, or trouble opening their mouth fully.

 How we help

-Thorough clinical evaluation, digital imaging, custom oral appliances, therapeutic Botox injections, and bite adjustment — all conservative, non-surgical approaches.
+A thorough clinical evaluation and digital imaging, followed by custom oral appliances, therapeutic Botox injections, and bite adjustment, all of them conservative, non-surgical approaches.

 Frequently Asked Questions